clojuredocs/guides/articles/ecosystem/libraries_directory.md

 ## Overview

 This is a categorized and annotated directory of available Clojure libraries and tools.
-This directory is **not comprehensive and highly opinionated**.
+This directory is **not comprehensive and is necessarily highly opinionated**.

 This directory is manually curated by the Clojure community.
 Please endeavor to keep it up-to-date, consisting of **high quality** libraries with adequate documentation.
-There are many more libraries in the Clojure ecosystem, but some lack documentation and/or are useful primarily to experienced developers.
-Such projects are not included in this document.
+There are many more libraries in the Clojure ecosystem, but some lack documentation and/or are useful primarily to experienced developers and such projects are not included in this document.

 For more comprehensive overview of the Clojure library ecosystem, please see [ClojureSphere](http://clojuresphere.com/).